spinedaz/Website/Landscape_ecology.md

 If you are looking for something more ellaborated, they also have this manual: [Conceptual steps for designing corridors](./Documents/ConceptualStepsForDesigningCorridors.pdf)

-#### Tutorials
+#### Tutorials and courses

-I want to start with Steve Padgett webpage, which was the most useful resource I could have found when I was starting.
+- I want to start with Steve Padgett webpage, which was the most useful resource I could have found when I was starting.
 Below this text, you can find a linkage mapper tutorial based on Steven's thesis carried out in Costa Rica.
 Check it out if you want to get a very good first glimpse of linkage mapper.
 I also share the link to his webpage: [Steve Padgett Webpage](http://www.stevepadgettvasquez.com/ontheweb)

 [![Steve Padgett Tutorial](./Images/Tutorial_Steve.png)](https://www.youtube.com/watch?v=nnQ73tv4tu4 "Steve Padgett Tutorial")

+- An very nice course in landscape ecology for free: [Landscape ecology edx](https://www.edx.org/es/course/landscape-ecology)

+- Learning Landscape Ecology is a complete practical guide that compiles concepts and techniques on landscape ecology: In this website you will find all the files to solve the exercises and labs suggested in the book [Learning landscape ecology](http://sarahgergel.net/lel/learning-landscape-ecology/)